 You should consult your doctor if your symptoms worsen, or if you experience any of the following problems which can indicate a serious gut disorder:

-- Vomiting blood.
+- Bring up (vomiting) blood.
 This may be obviously fresh blood, but altered blood in vomit can look like ground coffee.
 Doctors call this 'coffee-ground vomit'.